Vancouver Island: Indigenous peoples

-Vancouver Island has been the homeland to many indigenous peoples for thousands of years.
+Vancouver Island has been the homeland of many indigenous peoples for thousands of years.
 The groupings, by language, are the Kwakwakaʼwakw (also known as the Kwakiutl), Nuu-chah-nulth, and various Coast Salish peoples.
 While there is some overlap, Kwakwakaʼwakw territory includes northern and northwestern Vancouver Island and adjoining areas of the mainland, the Nuu-chah-nulth span most of the west coast, while the Coast Salish cover the southeastern Island and southernmost extremities along the Strait of Juan de Fuca.
 Their cultures are connected to the natural resources abundant in the area.

 Kwakwakaʼwakw

 The Kwakwakaʼwakw today number about 5,500, who live in British Columbia on northern Vancouver Island and the mainland.
 They are also known as Kwakiutl in English, from one of their tribes, but they prefer their autonym Kwakwakaʼwakw.
 Their indigenous language, part of the Wakashan family, is Kwakʼwala.
 The name Kwakwakaʼwakw means "speakers of Kwakʼwala".
 The language is now spoken by less than 5% of the population—about 250 people.
 Today, 17 separate tribes make up the Kwakwakaʼwakw.
 Some Kwakwakaʼwakw groups are now extinct.
 Kwakʼwala is a Northern Wakashan language, a grouping shared with Haisla, Heiltsuk and Wuikyala.
-Kwakwakaʼwakw centres of population on Vancouver Island include communities such as Fort Rupert, Alert Bay and Quatsino, The Kwakwakaʼwakw tradition of the potlatch was banned by the federal government of Canada in 1885, but has been revived in recent decades.
+Kwakwakaʼwakw centres of population on Vancouver Island include communities such as Fort Rupert, Alert Bay and Quatsino, the Kwakwakaʼwakw tradition of the potlatch was banned by the federal government of Canada in 1885, but has been revived in recent decades.

 Nuu-chah-nulth

 The Nuu-chah-nulth (pronounced [nuːʧanˀuɬ]), are indigenous peoples in Canada.
 Their traditional home is on the west coast of Vancouver Island.
-In pre-contact and early post-contact times, the number of nations was much greater, but as in the rest of the region, smallpox and other consequences of contact resulted in the disappearance of some groups, and the absorption of others into neighbouring groups.
+In pre-contact and early post-contact times, the number of nations was much greater, but as in the rest of the region, smallpox and other consequences of contact resulted in the disappearance of some groups and the absorption of others into neighbouring groups.

-They were among the first Pacific peoples north of California to come into contact with Europeans, as the Spanish, Americans and British attempted to secure control of Pacific Northwest and the trade in otter pelts, with Nootka Sound becoming a focus of these rivalries.
+They were among the first Pacific peoples north of California to come into contact with Europeans, as the Spanish, Americans and British attempted to secure control of the Pacific Northwest and the trade in otter pelts, with Nootka Sound becoming a focus of these rivalries.
 The Nuu-chah-nulth speak a Southern Wakashan language and are closely related to the Makah of the Olympic Peninsula, Washington state and the Ditidaht.

 Coast Salish

 The Coast Salish are the largest of the southern groups.
 They are a loose grouping of many tribes with numerous distinct cultures and historically speak one of the Coast Salish languages.
-On Vancouver Island, Coast Salish peoples' territory traditionally spans from the northern limit of the Strait of Georgia on the east side of Vancouver Island and covering most of southern Vancouver Island.
-Distinct nations within the Coast Salish peoples on Vancouver Island include the Stz'uminus, the Kʼómoks of the Comox Valley area, the Cowichan of the Cowichan Valley, the Esquimalt, the Saanich of the Saanich Peninsula, the Songhees of the Victoria area and Snuneymuxw in the Nanaimo area.
+On Vancouver Island, Coast Salish peoples' territory traditionally spans from the northern limit of the Strait of Georgia on the east side of Vancouver Island and covers most of southern Vancouver Island.
+Distinct nations within the Coast Salish peoples on Vancouver Island include the Stz'uminus, the Kʼómoks of the Comox Valley area, the Cowichan of the Cowichan Valley, the Esquimalt, the Saanich of the Saanich Peninsula, the Songhees of the Victoria area and the Snuneymuxw in the Nanaimo area.